Very “Millennial” Office Design Trends

 One of the key differences between millennial employees and their senior counterparts is the importance they place on variety.

-We know a lot more about what makes employees tick when it comes to productivity, and an office devoid of any variety can be at best stifling and uninspiring, and at worst utterly depressing.
 There are a few ways to ‘mix things up’ in an office space, and doing so can take your workspace from drab to desirable.

 Consider offering a variety of workstations for employees to choose from.
 Having a few options aside from the usual desk – such as standing workstations, comfy seats, and shared workstations – and allowing your staff to freely use these as suits their needs can make a huge difference.